-The Missing Persons Unit consists of a Sergeant, 2 Detective, and 1 Sr. Community Service Officer.
+The Missing Persons Unit consists of a Sergeant and 2 Detectives.

 We receive and investigate approximately 350 missing person/runaway cases per month.

 The mission of the Missing Persons Unit is to thoroughly investigate every reported missing person and runway juvenile case, and make every effort to locate that person.
 Additionally, the Missing Persons Unit regularly assists the residents of other localities and outside law enforcement agencies with missing persons who may have traveled to our city.